-Eastern Nazarene’s Master’s in Management degree will help you better understand communication practices, collaboration within multicultural communities, and organizational and individual behaviors.
+Eastern Nazarene College’s Master of Science in Management degree will help you better understand communication practices, collaboration within multicultural communities, and organizational and individual behaviors.
 You’ll be prepared to guide, lead, and understand organizations on multiple levels.
 From corporate settings to individuals, you’ll have the tools to help your team reach its goals.

-Set yourself a part with a credential that not only shows knowledge and skill, but ethics as well.
+Set yourself apart with a degree that not only shows your knowledge and skill, but your character as well.
 Earning your degree with Eastern Nazarene means you’ll have the opportunity to learn from a diverse community of students and faculty, with faith at the center.

-The business world is in need of strong, ethical leaders, earn the degree and credential you need today to lead your team tomorrow.
+The business world is in need of strong, ethical leaders.
+Earn the degree you need today to lead your team tomorrow.